DataDog/hiring-engineers/answers.md

 # Set the host's tags (optional)
 # tags: mytag, env:prod, role:database
 ```
-Uncomment the second line, and change the name of tags to `host:long-test`:
+Uncomment the second line, and name the tag as `host:long-test`:
 ```bash
 # Set the host's tags (optional)
 tags: long-test